Original research · Community data report · Released openly under CC BY 4.0

 - AI answer engines drove 4.4% of page views in 50 days; ChatGPT is 80.3% of that AI traffic

-- 20.5% of visitors click through to a halal provider — 6–20× general consumer-finance benchmarks
+- One in five visitors (20.5%) goes on to contact a halal provider - 6–20× general consumer-finance benchmarks

-- Four firms capture ~94% of halal home-financing click attention (Ijara CDC, LARIBA, UIF, Guidance)
+- Four firms receive ~94% of halal home-financing attention (Ijara CDC, LARIBA, UIF, Guidance)

-- 53% of investing-quiz completers want strict AAOIFI screening; only 7.7% want to pick stocks
+- 53% of investing-quiz takers want strict AAOIFI screening; only 7.7% want to pick stocks

-- 0% of 41 self-assessment completers report a Faraid-compliant Islamic will — the single most asymmetric finding
+- Not one of 41 self-assessment takers had a Faraid-compliant Islamic will - the industry hasn't built the pathway

-For more than two decades, what is publicly known about American Muslim financial behavior has been built on household surveys (Pew, Gallup, ISPU's American Muslim Poll) and demographic estimates derived from them.
+For more than two decades, what is publicly known about American Muslim financial life has been built on household surveys (Pew, Gallup, ISPU's American Muslim Poll) and demographic estimates derived from them.
 Those instruments are good at counting Muslims and asking what they say.
-They are not built to capture what American Muslims actually do when they sit down — alone, on a phone, after Isha — to research a halal mortgage, decide whether a 401(k) is permissible, or compare four halal home-finance providers.
+They cannot see what actually happens when someone sits down - alone, on a phone, after Isha - to research a halal mortgage, decide whether a 401(k) is permissible, or compare four halal home-finance providers.
+As long as that stays invisible, providers keep building the wrong products, and the community keeps being told its demand doesn't exist.

 11,432